eosnetworkfoundation/evm-public-docs/deployment_for_exSat/readme.md

   ```
 - powerup the miner account with enough CPU & NET resource (for example: 1min CPU.
 10 MB net per day).
 You can use some existing auto powerup service such as https://eospowerup.io/auto or push the powerup transaction (eosio::powerup) via cleos.

-- prepare the .env file with the correct information (replace with your own miner account & private_key, set RPC_ENDPOINTS to VM1 IP)
+- prepare the .env file with the correct information (replace with your own miner account & private_key, set RPC_ENDPOINTS to native chain VM IP)
 ```
 PRIVATE_KEY=5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3
 MINER_ACCOUNT=a123